Subscribe for our FREE 30 minute meals book!

 For a nut free version, use oat flour in place of almond flour and omit the sliced almonds.

-If you’re using frozen blueberries, they will release more liquid while baking, so you will need closer to 3 tablespoons of corn starch.
-If using fresh, just 1-2 will be enough.
+If you’re using frozen blueberries, they will release more liquid while baking, so you will need closer to 3 1/2 tablespoons of tapioca starch.
+If using fresh, just 2 1/2 will be enough.
 It depends on how saucey you like it.
 It will thicken as it cools, so if you are making this ahead of time, avoid adding too much starch.

 Comments